Clone the repository

 Running locally

-pnpm docs:startThe documentation website will be available at localhost:3000/docs.
+pnpm run docs:startThe documentation website will be available at localhost:3000/docs.

 API reference